quantumopticslkb-user/LKB_mkdocs/docs/group-organization/tools.md

 - Get an account (ask the IT people)
 - Get the [desktop app](https://mattermost.com/apps/)
-- [Join the team server] and join the channels:
+- Join the team server (get the invite link from a team member) and join the channels:

     - ESSENTIALS
     - Bibliography